Nordic ACC Championship 2010

 10.1 For each fleet, the protest time limit is 60 minutes after the last boat has finished the last race of the day.

-10.2 Protests should be communicated to the protest committee as described in SI Appendix A3.
+10.2 Protests shall be communicated to the protest committee as described in SI Appendix A3.

 10.4 Decisions of the protest committee will be posted in the forum.
-The protest committee will have no obligation to inform the parties in other ways than referring to a replay and the relevant rules.
+The protest committee will have no obligation to inform the parties in other ways than referring to the time in the replay and the relevant rules.